kasrairan13/path-finder/README.md

-# path_finder
+# Path Finder

-**path_finder** is a small Python tool in one file.
+**Path finder** is a small Python tool in one file.
 It helps you import code from folders outside your current folder.

 ## What does it do?
 Sometimes in a project, you want to use code from other folders that are not inside your current folder.
 This tool: